-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Words cannot express how gratifying it is for the gaslit masses to see Trump downplay the excessive force authorities have used against protesters as “fake news,” only for Swan to insist, to his face, that “It’s not fake news, it’s on video.”

-This moment kicks off a compelling section in which Trump clumsily defends troops in unmarked vans an unmarked uniforms snatching up protestors off the street.
+This moment kicks off a compelling section in which Trump clumsily defends troops in unmarked vans and unmarked uniforms snatching up protestors off the street.

 “These terrorists, these Antifa people, these people that are anarchists and agitators,” Trump says in a huff.
 “When they see the name of a policeman or law enforcement, they find out where that person lives and they go and scare the hell out of the person’s family, so they do it for that reason.
 It’s just common sense.”

-Swan frustratingly doesn’t push back on the premise that Antifa is a widespread element of the current social rest, but it’s commendable that he got on record Trump’s nonsense explanation for the lack of identifying badges.
+Swan frustratingly doesn’t push back on the premise that Antifa is a widespread element of the current social unrest, but it’s commendable that he got on record Trump’s nonsense explanation for the lack of identifying badges.

 10. Unable to not brag

-Trump’s answer to the question, “What does systemic racism mean to you?” is about as bumbling as can be expected.
-All he can do is both-sides the idea that police tend to use excessive force more often than white men… until Swan quotes the statistic that Black men are two and a half times more likely to be killed by police than white men.
-Trump quietly accepts this reality, which is somehow remarkable; this president accepting reality.
+Trump’s answer to the question “What does systemic racism mean to you?” is about as bumbling as can be expected.
+All he can do is both-sides the idea that police tend to use excessive force more often than white men . . . until Swan quotes the statistic that Black men are two and a half times more likely to be killed by police than white men.
+Trump quietly accepts this reality, which is somehow remarkable—this president accepting reality.
 However, when Swan uses this concession as a springboard to asking what Trump is willing to do to change this dynamic, he has to literally beg the president to stop bragging about having done more for Black Americans than any president other than Lincoln, including Johnson, who passed the Civil Rights Act.

 11. Both-sidesing John Lewis